EVA Air Premium Economy Review: Smart Upgrade or Just Hype?

 Ticket cost

-We booked one return ticket to Vietnam using our credit card points and paid for the second return ticket.
+For our Vietnam trip, we booked one return ticket using credit card points and paid for the second return ticket.
 The purchased ticket cost about $1,200 more than an Economy seat.

-In general, a Premium Economy roundtrip flight with EVA Air between North America and Taiwan costs between $1,800 and $2,500.
-(It’s more if you’re connecting with another flight farther away, e.g., to Bali or Vietnam).
+A roundtrip Premium Economy flight with EVA Air between North America and Taiwan costs roughly about $1,800 to $2,500.

-If you’re eyeing Business Class (which gives you lie-flat seats on the long-haul 777-300ERs), expect to pay more than double the Premium Economy cost.
+If you’re eyeing Business Class (with lie-flat seats on the long-haul 777-300ERs), expect to pay more than double the Premium Economy fare.

 Seat selection

-We were a bit taken aback to discover there was a fee to preselect our seats.
+We were a bit taken aback the first time we flew Premium Economy with EVA Air to discover there was a fee to preselect our seats.

-To lock in our preferred seats, we had to pony up another $320 for the two of us for three of the four legs to and from Vietnam (one leg didn’t require a payment).
+For example, to lock in our preferred seats for our Vancouver-Taipei-Vietnam trip, we had to pony up another $320 for the two of us for three of the four legs (one segment didn’t require a payment).

 EVA Air Premium Economy Class seat selection fees